 Focuses on advanced fiber sensors for gas and liquid detection.

-Engages in fiber optics and microwave techniques.
+Engages in fibre optics and microwave techniques.

 Is focused on visible light communications using organic LEDs (OLEDs).